4350uvs/4350mobile/README.md

 The mobile application.

-Will have a creation, viewing, and voting mechanism for each of the four voting session types.
+Will have a creation, listing, viewing, and voting mechanism for the poll session type.